gotoplanb/dotcom/source/_posts/Using-Lucidchart-for-Database-Design.md

 tags:
 ---

-###### Articles in this Series

-1. A Walking Skeleton for Prototyping and Elaboration
-2. Using Lucidchart for Database Design
-3. Getting Started with PostgreSQL on Heroku
-4. Generating a RESTful API with Restify
-5. Configuring a Deployment Pipeline with Heroku
-6. Documenting Your API
-7. Testing Your Walking Skeleton

-## Introduction
+## tl;dr

 This screencast will give you a quick introduction to database design.
 We will use Lucidchart as a tool to design a database schema for a set of poker cards.
-If you want to learn about object-oriented design, checkout out the excellent INSERT UML TEXT HERE.

-## Screencast

 INSERT VIDEO HERE